upmusings/upshift/words/_posts/2020-01-08-Exercise-Is-anticancer.md

 date: 2020-01-08 23:35:47 +0300
 ---

-So in one of my latest e-surfing i ended up on this one journal page..  an article by *Kurgan et al*[^1] with some medical kind of way fancy title.
+So in one of my latest e-surfing I ended up on this one journal page..  an article by *Kurgan et al*[^1] with some medical kind of way fancy title.

 **"Inhibition of Human Lung Cancer Cell Proliferation and Survival by Post-Exercise Serum Is Associated with the Inhibition of Akt, mTOR, p70 S6K, and Erk1/2"**

 Yep that a long & complex one.
 But this is what i found interesting in it.

 <img src="https://raw.githubusercontent.com/upmusings/upshift/master/images/IMG_7387.PNG" alt="table1" width="100%"/>

  <justify><span style="color:red">Blood serum collected from men who did a single bout of high-intensity exercise dramatically reduced the survival of cancer cells.</span></justify>